NCAR/ccpp-framework/doc/redesign_prompt.md

 >   API + examples).
 > - **Architecture review and proposed reforms**: `doc/constituents_overhaul.md`
 >   (2026-05-12, meeting-quality discussion of original capgen vs
->   capgen-ng vs cam-sima needs, bugs/flaws, class-A/B property
+>   capgen vs cam-sima needs, bugs/flaws, class-A/B property
 >   classification, three proposals A/B/C).
 >
 > The historic text below is retained for context but does not describe